SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ```

 ### -System

-Specifies that the command should be executed in the system distribution.
+Specifies that the interactive session should use the system distribution.

 This parameter requires at least WSL version 0.47.1.